fpshu/it-bullshit-generator/README.md

-# it-bullshit-generator
-IT Bullshit Generator (hungarian language)
+# IT Bullshit Generator - hungarian version